 SolGold PLC Announces Holdings in Company

-LONDON, May 4, 2021 - In accordance with the Disclosure and Transparency Rules ("DTR"), SolGold was informed by DGR Global Limited, in fulfilment of the obligations of Rule 5 of the DTR, and as a result of new shares issued by the Company and admitted to trading by virtue of the placing announced on 28 April 2021, that it continues to hold 204,151,800 ordinary shares in SolGold.
-However, by virtue of dilution, its interest has decreased from 9.80 per cent to 8.91 per cent of the Company's issued share capital.
+LONDON, May 5, 2021 - In accordance with the Disclosure and Transparency Rules ("DTR"), SolGold was informed by Blackrock Inc, in fulfilment of the obligations of Rule 5 of the DTR, and as a result of new shares issued by the Company and admitted to trading by virtue of the placing announced on 28 April 2021, that by virtue of dilution, and earlier (non-notifiable) market-based transactions, its interest has decreased from the previously notified 5.65 per cent to below 5.00 per cent of the Company's issued share capital.

-In accordance with the DTR, the Company was informed by Cornerstone Capital Resources Inc., in fulfilment of the obligations of Rule 5 of the DTR, and as a result of new shares issued by the Company and admitted to trading by virtue of the placing announced on 28 April 2021, that it continues to hold 157,141,000 ordinary shares in SolGold.
-However, by virtue of dilution, its interest has decreased from 7.54 per cent to 6.86 per cent of the Company's issued share capital.

 By order of the Board